harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 DATABASE_HOST and copy value of DB_CONTAINER_HOST_PORT to DATABASE_PORT.
 These changes will allow using Docker LAMP for code testing, also allows using host machine's PHP and PhpStorm Build-in Preview without any configuration problems.*

-At this point you should run all PHPUnit tests located at `tests` folder.
+At this point you should run all PHPUnit tests located at `app/tests` folder.

-#### Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of db container.
+#### Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of database container.

-Run these commands at PhpStorm's Terminal to start the containers.
+To start the containers, run these commands at PhpStorm's Terminal.

 - `docker compose build`
 - `docker compose up -d`